nelsonjchen/cloud-geoip-dns-testing/README.md

 ## Understanding the Output

 The output shows the CNAME record that was resolved.
 This record points to a domain associated with the region the DNS GeoIP system believes you’re closest to.
-In the example above, the record points to `test-result-us-west2.gcp.geoip-test.mindflakes.com`, indicating GeoIP sees you as near the `us-west2` region in Google Cloud Platform.
+In the example above, the record points to `test-result-us-west2.gcp.geoip-test.mindflakes.com`, indicating GeoIP sees you as nearest to the `us-west2` region in Google Cloud Platform.
 Google Cloud regions can be found [on their site along with the "machine" name for the region](https://cloud.google.com/about/locations).

 Below is an Azure example.
 Azure’s GeoIP can be more fine-grained than GCP’s: